email: roadarch@outlook.com

 Miami, FL

-The Reddy Kilowatt sign at Kilowatts Electric & Lighting Supply second location appears to be modern.
+The second Reddy Kilowatt sign shown above is at Kilowatts Electric & Lighting Supply's second location and appears to be modern.
 Sometime between 2011 and 2014, this metal or plastic sign was repainted and a vinyl covering was applied. [map]

-This painted Reddy Kilowatt sign is located at Kilowatts Electric & Lighting Supply first location.
+The third painted Reddy Kilowatt sign shown above is located at Kilowatts Electric & Lighting Supply's first location.
 There were signs affixed to the building like those at the second location until around 2020. [map]

 More Reddy Kilowatt Signs: